-Year 4
+Hp w

-9.001 Project 6 6
+Year 4 S1 S2

-9.811 Biostatistics 4 4
+Project 6 6

-General Studies Elective 1 1⁄2 1 1/2
+9.002 Seminar General Studies Elective 1 1/2 11/2

-Plus subjects providing at least 12 hours per week of lecture, tutorials and laboratory work in each session, selected from the following.
-The choice of subjects is to be approved by the Head of the School.
+Plus subjects providing at least 15 hours per week of lectures, tutorials and laboratory classes per session, chosen from the list of optional subjects.
+A minimum of 2 subjects in each session must be chosen from subjects in Group A. The choice of subjects is to be approved by the Head of School who may vary the requirements in special circumstances.